mongodb/docs/source/includes/list-table-cluster-http-response.rst

    * - ``stateName``
      - string
-     - The current state of the cluster.
+     - Current state of the cluster.
 The possible states are:

        - ``IDLE``
        - ``CREATING``